 Reduced number of pregnancy-related headaches and migraines.

-A substantial decrease or even complete treatment of pain in the lower region of the back.
+A substantial decrease or even complete treatment of pain in the lower back.

 Relief from stress and anxiety, bringing in an immense sense of relaxation.